-Wisconsin Statutes section 907.02 says that a qualified expert may testify at a trial when "scientific knowledge" will "assist the trier of fact" (for instance, the jury in a medical malpractice lawsuit), as long the witness has applied "reliable principles" and scientific methodology to the facts of the case.
+Wisconsin Statutes section 907.02 says that a qualified expert may testify at a trial when "scientific knowledge" will "assist the trier of fact," meaning the expert's testimony will help the jury in deciding whether medical malpractice occurred.
 (However, if it's revealed that the expert agreed to be paid for the testimony based on the outcome of the case, that testimony won't be admitted as evidence in the case.)

 Expert testimony probably won't be required if the medical malpractice lawsuit hinges on "routine" issues within the jury's common knowledge (for example, if surgery was performed on the wrong body part).

 Wisconsin lawmakers have put a $750,000 cap on noneconomic damages medical malpractice cases.
-The cap (which is in Wisconsin Statutes section 893.55(4)) applies to each occurrence of medical malpractice (no matter how many defendants were involved).
+The cap—which can be found at Wisconsin Statutes section 893.55(4)—applies to each occurrence of medical malpractice (no matter how many defendants were involved).